 If you add a new cover to your plan, your new cover may start on a different day than your plan started.
 The date your original plan started can be found on your original cover summary.
 Where this happens, the first increase in your amount of cover for your additional cover will be on the first anniversary of your plan start date which comes after this additional cover has been in force for 12 months.

 Cover Increase Options

-Your cover comes with Cover Increase Options if we give you standard terms.
-This means you can increase your amount of cover in certain circumstances without giving us any medical information.
+Your plan comes with Cover Increase Options.
+This means you can increase your cover in certain circumstances, without giving us any medical information.

 How it works